How to Save Money on a Wedding Venue

 Photo © Parklands Quendon Hall | See their Bridebook profile

 Many couples use separate sites for the wedding ceremony and the reception.
 However, doing that means paying two separate costs that include venue hire, staff costs, facilities costs and more.
 Instead, if you host both events at one location it can greatly reduce what you pay.
 Thousands of venues can host the ceremony as well as the wedding breakfast and the evening reception.
 Not only will this save you money on the venue, but it also means you don’t have to worry about transport for your guests.
-It also saves you time, energy and stress.
-The only exception to this is church weddings, where there generally aren’t the facilities to host a post-wedding celebration.
+Plus, it saves you time, energy and stress.
+The only exception to this is church weddings, where there aren’t generally the facilities to host a post-wedding celebration.

 Plus, if you’re getting married in a hotel, all your guests have to do is stumble upstairs at the end of a long night of partying – and you may even get your night in the honeymoon suite heavily discounted if your guests fill enough rooms.